 - If you don’t already own a trusty piece of cast iron, I highly recommend picking one up.
 A good piece of cast iron will last you ages.
 I still use (and love!) this reasonably priced 10-inch cast iron skillet.

 - Many will tell you that cast iron is hard to take care of, but I think the biggest challenge is just knowing how to do it.
 This post about the truth about cast iron has some great tips and tutorials!

 - You’ll also need a trusty food processor for this recipe.
 I bought the Ninja Blender System almost 10 years ago and it hasn’t failed me yet!

-In a food processor, add eggs, milk, granulated sugar, all-purpose flour, salt, and nutmeg and blend until combined and foamy, about 2-4 minutes.
+- In a food processor, add eggs, milk, powdered sugar, all-purpose flour, salt, and nutmeg and blend until combined and foamy, about 2-4 minutes.
 If necessary, stop food processor and scrape sides for any stubborn dry ingredients, then blend again.
 Set mixture aside.

 - In a 10-inch cast iron skillet over medium heat, add unsalted butter and allow to melt.
 Use a to cover the sides of the skillet with butter.
 See above video for example.

 - Turn off heat and immediately pour in Dutch baby mixture into the skillet.
 Quickly transfer hot skillet directly into the oven and bake for 18 minutes or until top of pancake is puffy and a deep golden color.

 - Serve Dutch baby pancake immediately with toppings of your choice (fruit, cool whip, powdered sugar, etc).